owagner/logic4mqtt/README.md

 Changelog
 ---------
+* 0.28 - 2015/21/10 - owagner
+  - mail sending was broken when logic4mqtt was deployed as a fat jar due to missing handler map from mail.jar

 * 0.27 - 2015/09/27 - owagner
   - API: add Events.linkValue()
   - updated minimal-json to 0.9.4, natty to 0.12 and javax.mail to 1.5.4